Otto of Bamberg: Early life

 According to contemporary sources, Otto was born into a noble (edelfrei) family which held estates in the Swabian Jura.
 He was related to the Staufers through his mother.
 A possible descent from the Franconian noble house of Mistelbach has not been conclusively established.
 As his elder brother inherited their father's property, Otto prepared for an ecclesiastical career and was sent to school, probably in Hirsau Abbey or one of its filial monasteries.

 When in 1082 the Salian princess Judith of Swabia, sister of Emperor Henry IV, married the Piast duke Władysław I Herman, he followed her as a chaplain to the Polish court.
-In 1091 he entered the service of the Henry IV; he was appointed the emperor's chancellor in 1101 and supervised the construction of Speyer Cathedral.
+In 1091 he entered the service of emperor Henry IV; he was appointed the emperor's chancellor in 1101 and supervised the construction of Speyer Cathedral.

 Bishop

 In 1102, the emperor appointed and invested him as Bishop of Bamberg in Franconia (now in the state of Bavaria), and Otto became one of the leading princes of medieval Germany.
 He consolidated his widely scattered territories and during his tenure as bishop, Bamberg rose to great prominence.
-Otto established more than 30 monasteries, monasteries and hospitals between Carinthia and Saxony and had castles built.
+Otto established more than 30 monasteries and hospitals between Carinthia and Saxony and had castles built.
 He helped the population out of his own pocket when they were in need.

 In 1106 Otto received the pallium from Pope Paschal II.
 It was Bishop Otto, substituting for the imprisoned archbishop Adalbert of Mainz, who clothed Hildegard of Bingen as a Benedictine nun at Disibodenberg Abbey about 1112.
 He remained loyal to the Imperial court and, as a consequence, was suspended by a papal party led by Cuno of Praeneste at the Synod of Fritzlar in 1118.
 He achieved fame as diplomat and politician, notably during the Investiture Controversy between the emperor and the papacy.
 At the Congress of Würzburg in 1121, Otto successfully negotiated the peace treaty, the Concordat of Worms, which was signed in 1122.
 For his contribution, Otto I received gifts from Emperor Heinrich V for the benefit of the cathedral.
 In the 1130s, he continued to arbitrate between Emperor Lothair of Supplinburg and the rising Hohenstaufens.

 As bishop, Otto led a simple and frugal life, but did much to improve his ecclesiastical and temporal realms.
 He restored and completed Bamberg Cathedral after it had been damaged by fire in 1081, improved the cathedral school, established numerous monasteries and built a number of churches throughout his territory.
 He greatly expanded the town of Bamberg, rebuilding the Monastery of St. Michael, which had been destroyed by an earthquake around 1117.